Sign In

 Haebom

-I first became aware of Web 3.0 in 2021, and in 2022, many communities and groups related to Web 3.0 were created.
-I was talking about Web 3.0 with some people over the weekend, and when I looked into what happened to those communities and groups, they had all naturally disbanded or were no longer in operation.
-(Empty Discord) In fact, it seems that the definition and discussion of Web 3.0 or Web 2.0 are still ongoing.
+I first became aware of Web 3.0 in 2021, and in 2022, a lot of Web 3.0-related communities and groups sprang up.
+Over the weekend, while talking with some people about Web 3.0, I checked what happened to those communities and groups—it turns out most of them naturally disbanded or just aren’t active anymore.
+(Empty Discord servers.)
+Actually, the definitions and discussions around Web 3.0 or Web 2.0 seem to still be ongoing.

-Growth of web platforms: Platforms like Stack Overflow, Yelp, and Reddit have enriched the web with user-generated content.
-Google has indexed these platforms, providing free, high-quality information.
+Growth of web platforms: Platforms like Stack Overflow, Yelp, and Reddit made the web richer with user-generated content.
+Google indexed these platforms and got high-quality information for free.

-Impact of large language models: Large language models like ChatGPT aim to consume the web in a comprehensive manner.
-This has led to a decrease in the number of new posts on platforms like Stack Overflow.
+Impact of large language models: Large language models like ChatGPT aim to comprehensively consume the web.
+As a result, the number of new posts on platforms like Stack Overflow has fallen.

-The problem of knowledge centralization: These language models try to hide knowledge in one big black box, which can cause problems with knowledge sharing and distribution.
+The problem of knowledge concentration: These language models try to lock knowledge away in a huge black box, which can make it difficult to share and distribute knowledge.

-Future possibilities: If language models can embody human traits like ‘curiosity’ or ‘boredom’, we can move to a new level of knowledge creation.
+Future possibilities: If language models come to have human qualities like 'curiosity' or 'boredom', we might reach a new phase in how knowledge is created.

-Democratization of knowledge vs. centralization of knowledge: Web platforms that were originally launched with the goal of democratizing knowledge are now centralizing knowledge through language models.
+Democratization of knowledge vs. centralization: Web platforms that originally aimed to make knowledge more democratic are now seeing knowledge become centralized through language models.

-The Human Role: The continued need for human roles in the creation and sharing of knowledge is emphasized, suggesting the potential for re-energizing the Web.
+The human role: The need for people in the creation and sharing of knowledge is still emphasized.
+This suggests there’s still hope to revitalize the web.

-Summary: Just keep doing what you're doing.
-Don't get caught up in terminology.
+Summary: Let’s just keep doing what we’re doing.
+Don’t get swept up in all the terminology.

 Subscribe to 'haebom'